 Properties are a significant investment, and it only makes sense that you would want to protect the value of this investment when it comes time to sell.
 Unfortunately, various types of damage can reduce your home’s value.
-Read on to find out what they are, and how to deal with them before they start to lessen what your home is worth, below.
+You can seek the advice from an architect and real estate specialist such as David DeQuattro, and you can get your home appraised for damages by an expert.
+However, the best thing that you can do is ensure that you make a note of how much damage has happened so that you can assess how it affects your home’s value.
+Read on to find out what they are, and how to deal with them before they start to lessen what your home is worth, below

 Natural Disaster Damage